December foraging guide: best foods to find and recipe ideas

 The trees and bushes may be a little bare in December, but there are still rich pickings to be had for keen foragers.
 This is the perfect time of year to head to the coast in search of shellfish and sea vegetables that you'd pay a pretty penny for in most fishmongers.
 Winter storms move large rocks around, exposing new clusters of shiny shells.
 As always, be sure to forage responsibly and leave plenty for others – and wildlife – to eat as well.

-See our monthly guide to foraging responsibly for guidance on collecting all types of wild food, and if you're looking for a good field guide to assist you, see our tried and tested recommendations for the best foraging books.
+See our monthly guide to foraging responsibly for guidance on collecting all types of wild food, and if you're looking for a good field guide to assist you, see our recommendations for the best foraging books and best foraging courses in the UK.
+Read on for our December foraging guide to find everything you need for a coastal feast.

 Mussels

-Perhaps the best protein-for-effort return of all foraged foods in the UK.
+Mussels are perhaps the best protein-for-effort return of all foraged foods in the UK.
 Be ever wary of the tides as you forage on the rocks at the lowest ebb.
-Pick mussels only where you are sure the water is clean (a blue flag beach is best).
-The rocky coasts of Cornwall, Devon, the Gower and Pembrokeshire are ideal.
+Pick mussels only where you are sure the water is clean (a Blue Flag beach is best).
+The rocky coasts of Cornwall, Devon, the Gower Peninsula and Pembrokeshire are ideal.

 You can leave the mussels in a bucket of clean saltwater overnight to allow them to purge themselves of any grit.
 Scrub off the beards and barnacles and cook in the French moules mariners style (steamed in butter and wine).
 Or why not try with a little chorizo, red wine and passata?